shikhir-arora/karma-simple/README.md

 > **@user, string has X Karma!**

+### Ratelimiting

-- **Ratelimiting** is enabled to prevent spam.
+- Ratelimiting is enabled to prevent spam.
 This is done with the `Ratelimiter.js` we have.
 It will just prevent spamming Karma.
 We allow users to give Karma to themselves, we are agnostic here!
 If you did something and think you should reward yourself for it, well...who are we to judge, I guess?
 Anyway, nothing exciting about 'abusing' it and the Ratelimiter just works to prevent spam by making it longer and longer before a user can add new Karma. (i.e. similar to the ratelimits on Discord's servers by design) -- this is not 'visible' to the user, but of course the simple code is in `Ratelimiter.js` - **tl;dr** -> if you spam a lot to KarmaBot, your user is added to a countdown which removes one entry every 3 seconds.
 If you accumulate more than two entries - which means ~6 seconds - the bot won't respond until the timer removes enough so you are below two [remember, it removes one entry every three seconds by default] This only affects KarmaBot, and it won't send any message or notification - rather just not respond.

 ### Blacklist / Misc.